ChloeL19/DafnyBench/README.md

 ## Collect Statistics on all Programs
 - [ ] How many helper functions/methods does the program include?
 - [ ] Does the verification involve extra lemmas?
+- [ ] What is the category of the problem

 ## Development Questions
 - [ ] All right to include multiple correct implementations of the same ground truth program?
 Should we be aiming for this?
 - [ ] Is it okay for ground truth programs to involve multiple helper functions and lemmas?
+- [ ] Is it okay that some programs require helper functions for their formal specification?
+Also okay that some implementations of the same docstring may have different formal specifications?
+- [ ] Note: locally some Dafny functions timeout in a way that doesn't happen on other peoples' devices I think.
+Not sure if this will bias the solutions I produce in any way.